tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </div>
 <br>

 When TI invites were announced in May, there was a sentiment permeating online that Liquid had been huffing glue all year and them getting a direct invite to TI was absurd.
-They seem to have taken that personally and really turned up the heat for their last two events.
+Outside of DreamLeagues, it was a pretty flimsy stance, but Liquid seemed to have taken it personally and really turned up the heat afterwards for their last two events.

 Here's a fun exercise for anyone who hasn't been keeping up with Dota since last year: Based on your memory of the 2023 season, take a wild guess at who beat these guys in grand finals of Riyadh.
 Yup.
 Yuuuuuup.
 I think Liquid is probably the only team in the history of Dota who could win a lower bracket final against a team like Falcons so dominantly and yet have the entire community immediately think, "Oh great, now they're definitely gonna lose grand finals 3-0 to Gaimin."